 Every vehicle regularly used for the transportation of students must pass safety inspections in accordance with State law and Illinois Department of Transportation regulations.
-The strobe light on a school bus may be illuminated only when the bus is actually being used as a school bus and (1) is stopping or stopped for loading or discharging students on a highway outside an urban area, or (2) is bearing one or more students.
+The strobe light on a school bus may be illuminated any time a bus is bearing one or more students.
 The Superintendent shall implement procedures in accordance with State law for accepting comment calls about school bus driving.